discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 <Grid>
 <GridItem sm="7">
 <Card title="Skill Usage">
 The main idea of <Specialization name="Soulbeast"/> (as with all classes) is to ensure you get as much damage into the <Effect name="exposed"/> buff.
 As your largest damage skill you want to ensure that <Skill name="Whirling Defense"/> under the effects of <Skill name="Sicem"/> is your first priority when you see <Effect name="exposed"/> on the boss.
 Also as Soulbeast you have quite a few ticking damage over time aoes, such as <Skill name="Barrage"/> and <Skill name="Frost Trap"/> (as well as <Skill id="5531"/> if you have <Skill id="5516"/> from your weaver).
 You want to precast these aoes where possible when you know that the boss is about to be <Effect name="exposed"/>.

 **Weapon usage:**
-- As a <Specialization name="Soulbeast"/> you want to always run offhand <Item type="Axe"/> as it grants you access to <Skill name="Whirling Defense"/>, your highest damage skill, as well as <Skill id="12638"/>, a useful pull skill for adds.
+- As a <Specialization name="Soulbeast"/> you want to always run offhand axe as it grants you access to <Skill name="Whirling Defense"/>, your highest damage skill, as well as <Skill id="12638"/>, a useful pull skill for adds.
-- As a mainhand you want to usually run <Item type="Sword"/> unless you have a short phase where you don't need to autoattack much in which case you should run mainhand <Item type="Axe"/> so you can use <Skill name="Winters bite"/> just before the phase ends.
+- As a mainhand you want to usually run Sword unless you have a short phase where you don't need to autoattack much in which case you should run mainhand axe so you can use <Skill name="Winters bite"/> just before the phase ends.

-For your second weaponset you either run <Item type="Greatsword"/> or <Item type="Longbow"/>.
+- For your second weaponset you either run greatsword or longbow:
-- <Item type="Longbow"/> offers higher burst through the ability to precast <Skill name="Barrage"/> but falls off if you end up back on longbow and have to autoattack for a sustained period.
+  - Longbow offers higher burst through the ability to precast <Skill name="Barrage"/> but falls off if you end up back on longbow and have to autoattack for a sustained period.
 Longbow also allows you to proc <Item id="84505"/> with <Skill id="12511"/> for a nice damage bonus.
-- <Item type="Greatsword"/> is the choice for if you have a long sustained dps phase that allows you to loop your rotation nicely.
+  - Greatsword is the choice for if you have a long sustained dps phase that allows you to loop your rotation nicely.
 It offers nice movement through <Skill id="12521"/> as well as a nice damage bonus on your next skill when using <Skill id="12525"/>.

 **Pet usage:**
 - For pets you simply run <Skill id="43636" disableText/> [Rock Gazelle](https://wiki.guildwars2.com/wiki/Juvenile_Rock_Gazelle) if you need CC or <Skill id="44617" disableText/> [Red Moa](https://wiki.guildwars2.com/wiki/Juvenile_Red_Moa) if you don't. **It is safer to just run Gazelle most of the time and only swap to Moa when you are absolutely sure you don't need the CC.
 You never know when a little CC can come in handy!**